Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/No Capex Coffee Solutions for Fair Trade: Affordable Ethical Brewing

 High upfront costs have long been the biggest barrier for businesses wanting to serve ethically sourced fair trade coffee.
 A commercial espresso machine alone can cost $5,000–$15,000, and that's before you add grinders, brewers, and installation.
 For many restaurants, hotels, and offices, that capital expense is simply too steep.
 But what if you could offer premium fair trade coffee without spending a dime on equipment?
 That's exactly what no capex coffee solutions deliver—a managed service model where you pay a predictable monthly fee and get everything: top-tier machines, full maintenance, and a steady supply of fair trade beans.

-For a complete overview of fair trade coffee in foodservice, see our Ultimate Guide to Fair Trade Coffee for Foodservice Businesses.
+For a comprehensive overview of fair trade coffee in foodservice, see our Ultimate Guide to Fair Trade Coffee for Foodservice Businesses.

 What Are No Capex Coffee Solutions?